liferay/liferay-docs/discover/portal/articles/120-search/04-search-results/02-results-behavior.markdown

 before this level of permission checking is aborted.
 Permission checking then relies solely on the final permission filtering described below.

-Why would you want to limit the number of permissions clauses in the search query?
-Performance.
-Users with administrative access to lots of sites and organizations will generate many permissions terms added to the query.
+The only reason to limit permissions terms is performance.
+Users with administrative access to lots of sites and organizations generate many permissions terms added to the query.
 Too many terms in a query can make the search engine time out.

 ### Final Permissions Checking [](id=final-permissions-checking)

-Prior to presenting results in the UI, there's a final round of permission checking.
+A final round of permission checking happens prior to presenting results in the UI.
 For example, the User searches for *liferay*, and the search engine returns all relevant forum posts.
-As the Search Results iterates through the list of relevant forum posts, it performs one last permission check of the post to ensure the User can view the post and the categories it exists within.
+As the Search Results iterates through the list of relevant forum posts, it performs one last permission check of the post to ensure the User can view the post and its categories.
 If a matching forum post exists in a category the User doesn't have permission to view, it isn't displayed in the list of search results.

 This final round of permission checking is configurable at *Control Panel* &rarr; *Configuration* &rarr; *System Settings* &rarr; *Search* &rarr; *Default